-- 9.1 The Local Plan Policies that the draft Garden Communities Masterplan SPDs and Design Code SPDs support were subject to a number of rounds of public consultation prior to the submission of the plan to the Secretary of State in 2019, as well as stakeholder and public engagement through the Examination process. - 9.2 Specific consultation on the Draft SPDs is proposed as set out in section 2 of this report.
+- 9.1 The Local Plan Policies that the draft Garden Communities Masterplan SPDs and Design Code SPDs support were subject to a number of rounds of public consultation prior to the submission of the plan to the Secretary of State in 2019, as well as stakeholder and public engagement through the Examination process. - 9.2 Specific consultation on the Draft SPDs was carried from 25th August 2023 until 25th September 2023.